The Star of David, also known as Magen David, is a quintessential symbol of Jewish identity.

 Historically, the Hexagram symbol wasn't used only by Jews.

-It mainly served as a decoration or occasionally as a magical sign along with the five-pointed star, with no special religious significance.
+It mainly served as a decoration or occasionally as a magical sign along with the six-pointed star, with no special religious significance.

 The earliest use of the Star of David as a symbol of Jewish identity was in 1354 when King Charles IV of Bohemia allowed the Jews of Prague to have their own flag with David’s shield and Solomon’s seal displayed on it, symbolize the spiritual protection against evil spirits.